-40.1 Under the PSF arrangements described in paragraph 3.7 onwards, the application of financial sanctions in respect of breaches of certain of the national standards in Schedules 4A and 4B has been suspended in some situations for 2019/20.
-The detailed national sanctions remain within the Contract at Schedules 4A and 4B. but Service Condition 36.37A sets out the circumstances under which some of these sanctions are suspended.
+- 40.1 Under the arrangements described in paragraph 3.17 onwards, the application of financial sanctions in respect of breaches of certain of the national standards in Schedules 4A and 4B has been suspended in some situations for 2020/21.
+The detailed national sanctions remain within the Contract at Schedules 4A and 4B, but Service Condition 36.38 sets out the circumstances under which some of these sanctions are suspended. - 40.2 Note that, as set out in paragraph 3.4, sanctions no longer apply in relation to MRSA and C difficile performance, nor to performance against the new national targets for gram-negative bloodstream infections (GNBSI).
+Provider targets for C difficile and GNBSI for 2020/21 will be published in due course.